BelT26/RDFC/README.md

 Initially the allocate teams functions was not working correctly.  if 2 members had the same number of points and matches played, one of the members was being omitted.
 I realised that this could be because they had been allocated the same index number in the database so added a 3rd search parameter, the username, which rectified the issue

 The styling in the base.css file was not being applied in the deployed version although the local version did not have the same issue.
 I discussed this with my mentor during our final meeting and we tried changing the roots to the static files but it still was not working as expected.
 As the css files in the app directory did not have the same issues I tried moving the base.css file to the app folder and it resolved the issue.
 The only problem that remained was that the main image on the home page was not loading.
-I had originally loaded it as a background image on a container div as I wanted the heading to appear within the image.
-To rectify this I loaded it instead as an image element and used z-indexes and absolute positioning to make the main heading text appear in front of the image.
-Unfortunately when messages appeared at the top of the screen this then moved the heading outside the image borders.
-I decided to resize the background image and move the heading on top and all issues were resolved.
+I eventually resolved this issue by adding the background image url to as a style tag to the container in the html file rather than the css file.

 ### 404 Page
 I created a custom 404 page with a link to the home page to handle incorrect addresses.
 The user can either return to the home page via the button or use the navigation bar to access a specific page.